opengeospatial/ets-sensorml20/README.md

 #### 1. via IDE (Eclipse, Netbeans, etc.)
 Clone this project into the IDE.
 Set the instance location in the config file which located at the user home folder by default:

  `${user.home}/test-run-props.xml`

-You can modify the value of the element with the key "iut" to locate the testing instance, like:
+You can modify the value of the "entry" element with the key "iut" to locate the testing instance, like:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE properties SYSTEM "http://java.sun.com/dtd/properties.dtd">